How to do a Simple Mid-year Homeschool Assessment

 Ask them what they’d like to do.

 For example, for your kindergarten student, you could make a “Memory” game with capital and lower case letters each on their own cards.
 Then mix up the cards and turn them facedown.
 Each of you takes turns turning two cards over.
 If they match, save them in your pile and take another turn.
-When all the cards are matched, count your piles to see who won.
-Or if you don’t want to bother making this yourself, you could just pick up (affiliate link) this game.

-You could also make a memory game like the one I just described, but using math facts (the equations on one card and the answer on another), the Periodic Table (the element’s symbol on one card and the element’s name spelled out on the matching card), or even as simple as a match game using fewer cards overall and having pairs of cards that are the same color or shape for your preschoolers.
+You could also make a memory game like the one I just described, but using math facts (the equations on one card and the answer on another) or the Periodic Table (the element’s symbol on one card and the element’s name spelled out on the matching card).

 Using dominoes is also a good game for helping children understand that numerals stand for groups of numbers.